mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   framework will need to learn the social norms (i.e. the API for ProcessingHistory and how it can be used to automate the process).
-We expect to eventually produce a document on adapting algorithms to MsPASS that will cover this subject.
+We expect to eventually produce a document on adapting algorithms to MsPASS that will cover this subject. **Needs a link to a related document on ProcessingHistory API **

 Error Logging Concepts
 ^^^^^^^^^^^^^^^^^^^^^^

 | When processing large volumes of data errors are inevitable and
-  handling them clearly is an essential part of any processing framework.
+  handling them cleanly is an essential part of any processing framework.
 This is particularly challenging with a system like Spark where a data set gets fragmented and handled by (potentially) many processors.
 A poorly designed error handling system could abort an